 Read This Tutorial To Learn How To Install FREEPBX 15 On VirtualBox 6.1 In A Few Simple Steps.

 FreePBX is a widely used open source phone system that can be used to deploy multiple phone extensions in a multi office environment.
 It a is web based system that is built on the ASTERISK system that is FREE! to download and use.
 As an open source system it comes with no limitations on features and functions such as the number of extensions that you can create, number of users users, queues, trunks, IVR’s and more.
 FREEPBX also comes with enterprise features such as Calling Queues, Conference bridge, Ring groups, Wake up calls, Announcements, Calendar with third-party integration, Secure communications, Voicemail blasting, Video calling support, Follow me / find me calling, Text to speech, Fax–to–email and alot more!
 Unlike many open source solutions, FREEPBX is a secure system that is developed, tested and maintained by the SANGOMA QUALITY ASSURANCE AND DEVELOPMENT teams.
 It is also a customizable system that can be installed on almost any bare metal or virtual platform.
 Continue reading this tutorial to learn how to download and install FREEPBX 15 on Oracle VM VirtualBox 6.2 in just a few simple steps.
-If your prefer watching a FREE video tutorial, click on the VIEW YOUTUBE TUTORIAL button below..
+Click on the butto below to watch the FREE video tutorial

 In order to complete this tutorial successfully the following items are required.
 Please ensure to have some or all of the items available before taking implementation action on this tutorial: